 What is it?

-Alternariosis is a fungal disease caused by the Alternaria species, attacking leaves, fruits, and young shoots of walnut trees.
+Alternaria leaf spot and kernel mold are fungal diseases caused by the Alternaria species, attacking leaves, fruits, and young shoots of walnut trees.
 It thrives in high humidity and warm temperatures.

 How to recognize it?